Sino-Indian War: Confrontation at Thagla Ridge

 On 4 October, Brij Mohan Kaul, commanding IV Corps, assigned some troops to secure regions south of the Thagla Ridge.
 Kaul decided to first secure Yumtso La, a strategically important position, before re-entering the lost Dhola Post.
 Kaul had then realised that the attack would be desperate and the Indian government tried to stop an escalation into all-out war.
 Indian troops marching to Thagla Ridge had suffered in the previously unexperienced conditions; two Gurkha soldiers died of pulmonary edema.

 On 10 October, an Indian Rajput patrol of 50 troops to Yumtso La were met by an emplaced Chinese position of some 1,000 soldiers.
 Indian troops were in no position for battle, as Yumtso La was 16,000 ft above sea level and Kaul did not plan on having artillery support for the troops.
-The Chinese troops opened fire on the Indians under their belief that they were north of the McMahon Line.
-The Indians were surrounded by Chinese positions which used mortar fire.
+The Chinese troops opened fire on the Indians, thinking they were north of the McMahon Line.
+The Indians were surrounded by Chinese positions, which used mortar fire.
 They managed to hold off the first Chinese assault, inflicting heavy casualties.

 At this point, the Indian troops were in a position to push the Chinese back with mortar and machine gun fire.
 Brigadier Dalvi opted not to fire, as it would mean decimating the Rajput who were still in the area of the Chinese regrouping.
 They helplessly watched the Chinese ready themselves for a second assault.
 In the second Chinese assault, the Indians began their retreat, realising the situation was hopeless.
 The Indian patrol suffered 25 casualties and the Chinese 33.
 The Chinese troops held their fire as the Indians retreated, and then buried the Indian dead with military honours, as witnessed by the retreating soldiers.
 This was the first occurrence of heavy fighting in the war.

 This attack had grave implications for India and Nehru tried to solve the issue, but by 18 October, it was clear that the Chinese were preparing for an attack, with a massive troop buildup.
 A long line of mules and porters had also been observed supporting the buildup and reinforcement of positions south of the Thagla Ridge.